 Step 4.
 In the menu under App integration, click Domain name and follow the instructions on the page.
 When done, click Save changes.

 Step 1.
-Open the Azure Portal and navigate to Azure Active Directory.
+Open the Entra ID Portal and navigate to Entra ID.

 Step 2.
-Go to Enterprise Applications and choose New application followed by Non-gallery application and give the application a name.
-Click Add to create the new application.
+Go to Enterprise Applications and choose New application followed by Create your own application and give the application a name (leave it to the default, Non-gallery).
+Click Create to create the new application.

 Step 3.
-In the newly created App, choose Single sign-on, followed by SAML.
+In the newly created App, under Manage, choose Single sign-on, followed by SAML.

 Step 4.
-Edit the options as follows.
+Edit the options from Basic SAML Configuration as follows.
 When finished, click Save.

 - Identifier: The ID of the Cognito user pool.
 Get this by accessing the General settings of your Cognito user pool.
 Enter it in the following format: